-Emily Langfeldt is the instructional leader of ChanceLight Behavioral Health, Therapy and Education, responsible for driving the development of systems and processes to ensure educational programs are designed to meet the needs of the company’s diverse student, district, client, and patient populations; establishing performance metrics to ensure accountability across the organizations; and establishing effective processes to integrate new companies into the ChanceLight family.
+Emily Langfeldt leads ChanceLight’s Program and Information Technology teams.
+She is responsible for driving the development of systems and processes to ensure program models are designed to meet the needs of the company’s diverse student, district, client, and patient populations; establishing performance metrics to ensure accountability across the organizations; and establishing effective processes to integrate new companies into the ChanceLight family.

 Emily has led major strategic initiatives resulting in increased student achievement and significant improvements in learning, outcomes and program operations.
 Emily leads curriculum and instruction, clinical and behavioral services, integrity assurance and data and reporting.
 She began her career at ChanceLight as a teacher in 1998; since then she has served as regional manager, assistant vice president of operations, vice president of program operations and vice president of program integration and accountability.
 She earned a bachelor’s in Psychology from Boston University and is pursuing a master’s in Educational Psychology.